Basil is a key ingredient in many recipes, but the different varieties will have completely different flavours.

 Cooking Mediterranean or European Dishes ?
 For example Italian, French or Greek.

-If you buy basil in a shop in the UK then you will most likely get either sweet or genovese basil.
+If you buy this herb in a shop in the UK then you will most likely get either sweet or genovese basil.
 However, even these 2 European varieties are different.
-Where sweet basil has a flavor tasting a bit like a blend of licorice and cloves with a hint of mint.
-Whereas Genovese basil is a stronger flavour preferred by chefs – a bit like a combination of aniseed and cloves.
+Where the sweet one has a flavor tasting a bit like a blend of licorice and cloves with a hint of mint.
+Whereas the Genovese one has a stronger flavour preferred by chefs – a bit like a combination of aniseed and cloves.

-So if your recipes require a subtle flavour grow sweet basil at home.
-On the other hand if you prefer a stronger flavour (ideal for either Italian or dishes containing tomatoes) grow genovese basil at home.
+So if your recipes require a subtle flavour grow sweet variety at home.
+On the other hand if you prefer a stronger flavour (ideal for either Italian or dishes containing tomatoes) grow the genovese one at home.

 Cinnamon or Mexican Basil